 I also follow the Twitter accounts of other projects launching on the blockchain of the crypto that I’m investing in.

 And, I also follow Binance on Twitter and CZ (CEO) since Binance is the main crypto exchange that I use.

-If I see a Twitter account that frequently posts about the project that I have invested in, I follow them too.
-I also follow some accounts that give constructive criticism or a contrarian view on the projects that I follow.
+If I see a Twitter account that frequently posts about the project that I have invested in, I follow it too.
+I also follow some accounts that give constructive criticism or a contrarian view of the projects that I follow.
 This is to ensure that I just don’t receive one side of the information that I need.

 Please be careful of paid ‘shillers.’
 You can easily notice this by reading the threads and conversations on Twitter.
 Look for Twitter accounts that always provide objective information about the crypto token that you’re planning to invest in.

 I use YouTube to educate myself on how to use the protocols or the apps of the crypto tokens that I have invested in.
 I also use YouTube to familiarize myself with other crypto tokens that I’m planning to invest in in the future.

 One YouTube account that I watch frequently is Coin Bureau.